-- 5.12 The UK industrial Strategy advocates focusing on our strengths, "fostering clusters and connectivity across cities, towns and surrounding areas" 6 Sites which support these clusters are necessary and could be urban, edge of town or rural. - 5.13 Locations with high levels of public transport access should be identified for businesses with high employment densities.
+- 5.12 The UK industrial Strategy advocates focusing on our strengths, "fostering clusters and connectivity across cities, towns and surrounding areas" 3 Sites which support these clusters are necessary and could be urban, edge of town or rural. - 5.13 Locations with high levels of public transport access should be identified for businesses with high employment densities.
 This would include sites within walking distance of train stations, travel hubs and along transport corridors.

 "by ensuring good quality public transport is in place before development, the number of those new residents who will use the transport is maximised.
 This is also likely to be the best way to stretch some of the high-value businesses based within and around Cambridge out into wider Cambridgeshire and Peterborough.
-These companies will not want to be distant from the city, but these clusters could 'grow' out along the transportation links, providing connection to other market towns."7
+These companies will not want to be distant from the city, but these clusters could 'grow' out along the transportation links, providing connection to other market towns."
+4

-- 5.14 Taller prime office buildings could locate at Cambridge's railway stations to focus development at transport hubs; keeping the city compact, but supporting the demand for high quality office space, particularly that arising from knowledge intensive (KI), especially artificial intelligence firms around Cambridge Central station.
-This supports CPIERs third key recommendation: "Ensuring that Cambridge continues to deliver for KI businesses should be considered a nationally strategic priority". - 5.15 The cluster effect is well-evidenced in Cambridgeshire and an opportunity exists for Greater Cambridge to encourage the forces of agglomeration through promotion of sites around existing groups of same-sector companies.
+- Taller prime office buildings could locate at Cambridge's railway stations to focus development at transport hubs; keeping the city compact, but supporting the demand for high quality office space, particularly that arising from knowledge intensive (KI), especially artificial intelligence firms around Cambridge Central station.
+This is supports CPIERs third key recommendation: "Ensuring that Cambridge continues to deliver for KI businesses should be considered a nationally strategic priority". - 5.15 The cluster effect is well-evidenced in Cambridgeshire and an opportunity exists for Greater Cambridge to encourage the forces of agglomeration through promotion of sites around existing groups of same-sector companies.
 This is certainly the case for the Science and Technology Sector.
-A spatial strategy to provide for a range of commercial and job opportunities should be informed by the cluster approach, but not at the expense of unduly restricting employment opportunities across the Plan area, particularly to transport corridors. - 5.16 Non-knowledge intensive companies tend to be more footloose and typically locate where premises are provided rather than through bespoke development, while some companies expand from humbler often rural beginnings in converted buildings.
-To enable this growth dynamic, employment locations in settlements of all sizes and classification should be allocated or be permissible, with larger concentrations of floorspace in areas with better public transport and access to active modes of travel.
-CPIER supports this position noting that deeper networks on smaller clusters on the periphery of Cambridge could help spread the 'Cambridge effect'.
+A spatial strategy to provide for a range of commercial and job opportunities should be informed by the cluster approach, but not at the expense of unduly restricting employment opportunities across the Plan area, particularly to transport corridors.

-6 UK Industrial Strategy 2017 p18
+3 UK Industrial Strategy 2017 p18

-7 CPIER p41
+4 CPIER p41